Does the SSR generate clean electricity?

-Is the SSR-W affordable to build and operate?
+Is the SSR affordable to build and operate?

-The SSR-W is one of the most affordable nuclear reactors being developed because it relies on passive (as opposed to engineered) safety systems.
+The SSR is one of the most affordable nuclear reactors being developed because it relies on passive (as opposed to engineered) safety systems.
 Once the initial design and R&D is complete, it will cost the same amount to build as a combined cycle gas plant.
-The cost of electricity from the SSR-W will be lower than the average cost of electricity in New Brunswick.
+The cost of electricity from the SSR will be lower than the average cost of electricity in New Brunswick.

-Quite the opposite.
 The SSR-W will actually reduce the amount of waste in existence by recycling spent nuclear fuel and using it to power the reactor.
-In fact, the 300 MW SSR-W being first demonstrated in New Brunswick can run its whole life by recycling the stockpile of spent fuel which is stored at Point Lepreau from NB Power’s CANDU operations.
+The 300 MW SSR-W being demonstrated in New Brunswick can actually run its whole life using (and thereby reducing) the spent fuel from NB Power’s CANDU operations.
+The SSR-U will generate waste, but this can be used as fuel for the SSR-W.

-Could recycling spent fuel lead to the proliferation of nuclear weapons?
+Could the WATSS process lead to the proliferation of nuclear weapons?

-Will the SSR-W use a lot of land?
+Will the SSR use a lot of land?

-The SSR-W is extremely small compared to other reactors of the same power output.
-The entire plant – including the SSR-W, WATSS facility, GridReserve energy storage tanks, and other auxiliary buildings – will use less than 20 acres of land.
+The SSR is extremely small compared to other reactors of the same power output.
+An entire plant – including an SSR, WATSS facility, GridReserve energy storage tanks, and other auxiliary buildings – will use less than 20 acres of land.
 To generate the same amount of power from wind would require 25,000 acres.

-How can the SSR-W and renewables work together?
+How can the SSR and renewables work together?

 Does New Brunswick really need more power?